 Allow the crepe to cook on the burner until the edges become golden brown.
-Then loosen the edges with a thin spatula, grab hold of the edge with your finger tips and flip!
+Then loosen the edges with a thin spatula, grab hold of the edge with your fingertips and flip!

-Just make sure all your crepes are stacked in the same direction or they will stick to each other.
+- Just make sure all your crepes are stacked in the same direction or they will stick to each other.

-Allow your crepes to cool completely, and then you can fold up the foil packet and place them in your refrigerator until ready to use.
+- Allow your crepes to cool completely, and then you can fold up the foil packet and place them in your refrigerator until ready to use.

-STEP #4: Make the Filling
+Step #4: Make the Mushroom Filling

 The filling is a combination of sautéed leeks and mushrooms.

-I know there are serious "mushroom haters" out there!
+- I know there are serious "mushroom haters" out there!
 So if you find yourself in this camp, just swap the mushrooms for baby spinach.

-You don't even need to cook the spinach since it will steam/wilt in the crepe once its in the oven.
+- You don't even need to cook the spinach since it will steam/wilt in the crepe once it's in the oven.

-STEP #5: Making the Bechamel Sauce
+Step #5: Making the Bechamel Sauce

 - Otherwise, it gets too thick sitting overnight in the fridge and you'll have to reheat it and thin it with milk to re-use it, which then dilutes the flavor.

-You can add a pinch of nutmeg to your sauce, but I prefer a minced garlic clove.
+- You can add a pinch of nutmeg to your sauce, but I prefer a minced garlic clove.

-STEP #6: Assembling the Chicken and Mushroom Crepes!
+Step #6: Assembling the Chicken and Mushroom Crepes!